obalunenko/georgia-tax-calculator/README.md

 Calculates income taxes in Georgia.

-- Fetches official rates from the [nbg.gov.ge](https://nbg.gov.ge) for the date of income
+- Fetches official rates from the [nbg.gov.ge](https://nbg.gov.ge) for the date of income.
-- Converts income to GEL
+- Converts income to GEL.
 - Calculate taxes amount according to specified Taxes Category.